LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 ### Native capabilities and process spawning

-These are the most powerful capabilities and can be used to bypass your disk and network access limitations sometimes, but are commonly used in dev toolchains.
+These are the most powerful capabilities and could be used to bypass your disk and network access limitations, but are commonly used in developer toolchains.
 The best you can do is narrow them down as much as possible.

-Other LavaMoat tools can help you reduce the risk of attacks through these capabilities, see [LavaMoat Node.js runtime guide](/guides/lavamoat-node) for more details.
+Other LavaMoat tools can help you reduce the risk of attacks through these capabilities; see [LavaMoat Node.js runtime guide](/guides/lavamoat-node) for more details.

 ## Extensions to Node.js permissions

 `@lavamoat/harden` adds a few extensions to the Node.js permission model:

 - `--allow-fs-tmp` allows writing to the OS temporary directory.
 This is a common need for many tools, and usually safe to allow, but very uncomfortable to maintain in a file shared among team members with different operating systems.
-- Resolving environment variables in `--allow-fs-*` permissions - `@lavamoat/harden` script runtime will resolve environment variables in the `--allow-fs-*` permissions, so you can use `$npm_*` environment variables that package managers set based on their configuration but also any environment variables that you set in your CI or local.
+- Resolving environment variables in `--allow-fs-*` permissions:

-> These extensions are not part of the Node.js permission model, but we'll attempt to upstream them.
+   The `@lavamoat/harden` script runtime will resolve environment variables in the `--allow-fs-*` permissions, so you can use `$npm_*` environment variables that package managers set based on their configuration but also any environment variables that you set in your CI or local.

 ## How it works

-If you're wondering how `@lavamoat/harden` applies the permission profiles, it does so by setting the `NODE_OPTIONS` environment variable for each script to include the permission flags from the profile file.
-That way every Node.js process running under this environment will be covered with the policy even though your script might be a line of bash with a few indirections or a shell script.
+`@lavamoat/harden` applies the permission profiles by setting the `NODE_OPTIONS` environment variable for each script to include the permission flags from the profile file.
+That way, every Node.js process running under this environment will be covered with the policy _even though_ your script might be a line of bash with a few indirections or a shell script.

 The environment modifications are applied by the package manager when it runs the script, so you don't have to do anything special in your scripts themselves.

-For `npm` and `pnpm` we make the modifications by intercepting the shell in which scripts are spawned.
+For `npm` and `pnpm`, we make the modifications by intercepting the shell in which scripts are spawned.
 For `yarn` we use a plugin that modifies environment in the `wrapScriptExecution` hook.

 ## Limitations

 - The mechanism relies on specific package manager features and `node --run` is not currently supported.
 If you use `node --run` to run scripts, the permission flags will not be applied.
-- Threat models for Node.js, Permissions Model and LavaMoat are stemming from different principles and my differ from your project's threat model too.
-You are still responsible for avoiding malicious dependencies as these protections will not stand up to a targeted attack that chooses to use existing permissions.
+- Threat models for Node.js, its Permissions Model and LavaMoat all differ and may also differ from your project's threat model. **You** are still responsible for avoiding malicious dependencies as these protections **will not stand up to a targeted attack that chooses to use existing permissions.**
-- Limiting permissions does not prevent a package you legitimately use from being taken over and used to attack you by modifying its functionality (eg. typescript compiler being modified to insert malware into the application it builds).
+- Limiting permissions does not prevent a package you legitimately use from being compromised and used to attack you by modifying its functionality (e.g., the  TypeScript compiler being modified to insert malware into the application it builds).
-- Environment variables are inherited by child processes by default, but `exec` and `spawn` calls can be made with an override, so a malicious script with permission to spawn can choose to spawn a child process without the `NODE_OPTIONS` environment variable.
+- Environment variables are inherited by child processes by default, but `exec` and `spawn` calls can be made with an override; a malicious script with permission to spawn can choose to spawn a child process _without_ the `NODE_OPTIONS` environment variable.
 See [Node.js Permissions Model Constraints][permissions-constraints] for more details on possible bypasses and threat model.

 [permissions-constraints]: https://nodejs.org/api/permissions.html#permission-model-constraints
 [permissions]: https://nodejs.org/api/permissions.html